-The Renewable Fuels Module (RFM) includes submodules representing renewable resource supply and technology input information for central-station, grid-connected electricity generation technologies, including conventional hydroelectricity, biomass (wood, energy crops, and biomass co-firing), geothermal, landfill gas, solar thermal electricity, solar photovoltaics (PV), and wind energy.
-The RFM contains natural resource supply estimates representing the regional opportunities for renewable energy development.
-Investment tax credits for renewable fuels are incorporated, as currently legislated in the Energy Policy Acts of 1992 (EPACT1992) and 2005 (EPACT2005).
-They provide a 10-percent tax credit for business investment in solar energy (thermal non-power uses as well as power uses) and geothermal power.
-The credits have no expiration date.
+The Renewable Fuels Module (RFM) includes submodules representing renewable resource supply and technology input information for central-station, grid-connected electricity generation technologies including conventional hydroelectricity, biomass (dedicated biomass plants and co-firing in existing coal plants), geothermal, landfill gas, solar thermal electricity, solar photovoltaics (PV), and wind energy (onshore and offshore).
+The RFM contains renewable resource supply estimates representing the regional opportunities for renewable energy development.
+Investment tax credits for renewable fuels are incorporated as currently enacted.
+This includes a permanent 10-percent tax credit for business investment in solar energy (thermal non-power uses as well as power uses) and geothermal power (only available to those projects not accepting the production tax credit).
+In addition, the module reflects the increase in the tax credit to 30 percent for solar energy systems installed before January 1, 2017.
+The extension of the credit to individual homeowners under EIEA2008 is reflected in the Residential and Commercial Demand Modules.

 Production tax credits for wind, geothermal, landfill gas, and some types of hydroelectric and biomass-fueled plants are also represented.
-They provide a tax credit of up to 1.9 cents per kilowatthour for electricity produced in the first 10 years of plant operation.
-New plants that come on line before January 1, 2008, are eligible to receive the credit.
-New renewable energy capacity from State renewable portfolio standards, mandates, and goals are accounted for.
+They provide a tax credit of up to 2.2 cents per kilowatthour for electricity produced in the first 10 years of plant operation.
+New wind plants that come on line before January 1, 2013, are eligible to receive the credit; other eligible plants must be in service before January 1, 2014.
+As part of the American Recovery and Reinvestment Act of 2009, plants eligible for the production tax credit may instead elect to receive a 30-percent investment tax credit or an equivalent direct grant.
+New renewable energy capacity resulting from State renewable portfolio standard programs, mandates, and goals are accounted for, but not those from unenforceable goals.